amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="one_of" %}

 Value must be valid for exactly one of the types.
+The list of types must not be empty.

 {% include note.html type="important" content="
 Specifying two overlapping types may cause unexpected results.